-But, which area is best for first-timers, families, couples?
-In this post, I will help you to find the best area to stay in Basel (include map and video), best hotels in Basel for all budgets, and the safest places to stay in Basel.
+In this post, I will help you to find Where to stay in Basel first time, best areas to stay in Basel (with a map and video), best hotels in Basel for all budgets (including the hotel where I stayed), and the safest places to stay in Basel.

 Basel is also well-connected to the European train network.
 The city has three main train stations, including Basel SBB (Swiss Federal Railways), Basel Badischer Bahnhof (German Railways), and Basel SNCF (French Railways).